aceslowman/threejs_procedural/taskell.md

 - Research RayTracing Renderer
     > Raytracing Renderer (kept within renderers/RaytracingRenderer.js) would be a great option here, allowing me to do some high quality non-realtime renders.
 Perfect!
-- Define initial state in reducer, instead of mixing it into the 'sketch' logic.
-    > This sounds preferable, and allows the Sketch component to be pretty slim.
-Sketch should 'run' the app, and all custom configurables (serializables?) would be initialized in their respective reducer.
-    * [ ] Read up on how to best organize reducers.
-    * [ ] Implement Normalizr?
-    * [ ] If I'm serializing objects before inserting them into the store, should I use the reducer to store the initial state?
-- Begin implementing simple tree map.
 - [bug] Correct FBM artifact issue.
     > Currently small artifacts exist after a FractalWarp pass.
     * [ ] Check sampling functions